- Vivitrol is an injectable suspension formulation of naltrexone that is administered intramuscularly every four weeks.

 - Vivitrol lowers risk of relapse by reducing some of the pleasurable effects of opioids and alcohol.

 - Vivitrol is not a cure for alcoholism or opioid dependence.
-It is best used as part of a well-rounded addiction treatment program that includes therapy and support services.
+It is best used as part of a well-rounded addiction treatment program.

 Vivitrol can be extremely helpful to some individuals in recovery.
-Some benefits of taking Vivitrol include:
+Some benefits of Vivitrol include:1,2,4

 - Vivitrol can help diminish the appeal of alcohol and opioid drugs.